 For example, in 2016 the average unemployment rate in the United States was 4.7%, barely above what economists consider full employment.
 At the same time inflation was 1.3%.
 This made for a combined Misery Index of 6.0, indicating that the U.S. economy was generally in great shape.

 This shorthand number would have missed a great deal though.
 It would have missed the ever-greater proportion of personal income dedicated to housing prices and rental costs, particularly in the cities.
-It would have also missed the increasing amount of household income dedicated to debt payment, particularly student loans and credit card bills.
+It would have also missed the increasing amount of household income dedicated to debt payments, particularly student loans and credit card bills.
 This Misery Index would also not have captured the fact that wage growth remained all but stagnant, which promoted widespread financial insecurity.

 In fact, this low wage growth helped to keep inflation down despite robust unemployment (people had less money to spend, keeping prices down).
 This, in turn, reduced the Misery Index, making it appear as though the average consumer was actually better off as a result of low and stagnant wages.